markostijak/refresh-aware-factory-bean/README.md

 - `initial-delay` - Delay before the first refresh.
 Default is 1 minute.
 Ignored in case of cron usage.
 - `fixed-rate` - Call refresh with a fixed period between invocations.
 Default is 1 minute.
 - `fixed-delay` - Call refresh with a fixed period between the end of the last invocation and the start of the next.
 If specified, it has priority over `fixedRate` property.
 - `cron` - Call refresh with specified cron.
-If specified, it has priority over fixedDelay and fixedRate properties.
+If specified, it has priority over `fixed-delay` and `fixed-rate` properties.

 **Lifecycle**